BostonTechie/Flashcards/README.md

 Hello, my coding bootcamp is nearing the end of unit one, and it is time to build a project for grading purposes.

- • List of the Technologies used: JavaScript , figma CSS , HTML , jquery , visual studio code editor
+ • List of the Technologies used: JavaScript , figma, CSS , HTML , jquery , visual studio code editor

 • An embedded screenshot of the app